-Chest inflation valves place air into the drysuit.
+Chest inflation valves place air into the scuba dry suit.
 You can get a rotational inflation valve however these tend to be more expensive than the fixed valves.

 Auto dump valves allow excess gas to escape.
 If you twist them to the left or right, you can normally change the amount of air that can escape from the valve.
 You can also press the valve in to increase the amount of air leaving the valve as well.